$137.00 – $2,730.00

 Oxycodone is similar to a group of natural substances in the brain called endorphins.
 These substances work to decrease the pain messages that your body sends to your brain.
 By mimicking these substances, oxycodone decreases the amount of pain your brain thinks you’re having.

-Oxycodone is a prescription drug.
+Get oxycodone online as a prescription drug.
 It comes in five forms:

 - immediate-release tablet